 4. Enable Mobile Access

-With 80% of the global workforce not stationed behind desks every day, restricting the enrolment into benefits to a company intranet reduces participation.
+With 80% of the global workforce not stationed behind desks every day, restricting the enrollment into benefits to a company intranet reduces participation.

 Allow employees to access their benefits anytime, anywhere on their smartphone or tablet.
 For example, Benify’s app enables employers to engage their employees “on-the-go” or “on-the-sofa” by offering all the functionality of the award-winning desktop version.

-When it comes to engaging employees, what better way to encourage participation and simplify the enrolment of online benefits than on the device that’s always with them?
+When it comes to engaging employees, what better way to encourage participation and simplify the enrollment of online benefits than on the device that’s always with them?